TravelTripperWeb-Sites/sample-website/README.md

 * `{{ page | permalink }}`: link to the current page (Data Page or not)
 * `{{ 'book/book1' | permalink }}`: link to a page by path (Data Page or not)
 * `{{ 'book1' | permalink: model_dir: 'book' }}`: link to a Data Page configured for 'book' directory (**TBD** *why not books?*)

+### Data Pages localization
+Data Pages can be localized using all methods described for standard pages.

+## Static files
+Files which don't have a Front Matter section are treated by Jekyll as static.
+They are not processed by Liquid preprocessors, not copied to locale folders and not supported by `permalink` filter.
+Static pages only copied to the output folder once.